-After only a few weeks of moving to Paris, I found out I was pregnant.
-My husband and I, although surprised, embraced this new beginning with joy and excitement.
-And we immediately dug into the complexities of maternity in France from healthcare to insurance.
+After finding out I was pregnant only after a few weeks of moving to Paris, I immediately dug into the complexities of maternity in France from healthcare to insurance.

-Like every pregnant woman, I was swiftly warned by my midwife about avoiding certain foods.
-But somehow these restrictions seem even harder in France than elsewhere for a handful of reasons.
+Like every pregnant woman, I was swiftly warned about avoiding certain foods.
+But somehow these restrictions are harder in France than elsewhere.

 On this list of no-no’s were:

-Unpasterized dairy products, alcohol, caffeinated drinks, under-cooked meats, poultry, fish and eggs as well as deli meats, cured meats, or cold leftovers of any kind.
+Unpasteurized dairy products, alcohol, caffeinated drinks, under-cooked meats, fish and eggs.
+Deli meats, cured meats, or cold leftovers of any kind are also forbidden.